secrierlab/EMT/README.md

 - **CRISPR_validation_MUT.R:** Get the Ceres Scores of the biomarkers associated with mutations and plot heatmaps
 - **CRISPR_validation_CNV.R:** Get the Ceres Scores of the biomarkers associated with copy number alterations and plot heatmaps
 - **validation_Schaller_MUT.R:** This script check if putative biomarkers of EMT with mutations are targets of TFs important for EMT
-- **validation_Schaller_MUT.R:** This script check if putative biomarkers of EMT associated with CNV are targets of TFs important for EMT
+- **validation_Schaller_CNV.R:** This script check if putative biomarkers of EMT associated with CNV are targets of TFs important for EMT

 # How to cite